GoogleChrome/web.dev/src/site/content/en/blog/mainline-mensware/index.md

 ---

 Mainline is an online clothing retailer that offers the biggest designer brand names in fashion.
-The UK-based company entrusts its teams of in-house experts, blended strategically with key partners, to provide a frictionless shopping experience for all.
+The UK-based company entrusts its team of in-house experts, blended strategically with key partners, to provide a frictionless shopping experience for all.
 With market presence in over 100 countries via seven custom-built territorial websites and an app, Mainline will continue to ensure the ecommerce offering is rivalling the competition.